Periodic changes in Google’s search criteria and algorithms have indeed hurt many Web sites.

 - Make frequent changes on your home page.
 But be sure it’s all about quality and relevance to Internet users.

 - For content marketing, regularly blog about relevant topics (see Google Speaks Out About Frequency vs. Value).

-- Interact with your target audience using the salient social mediums: Twitter, LinkedIn, Facebook and Google+.
-Here are 8 Tips to Optimize Sales with Social Media, But Beware of a Red Flag.
+- Interact with your target audience using the salient social mediums: Twitter, LinkedIn, and Facebook.

 - Be aware that Google is influenced by links from the news media, quality online press releases distributed by authoritative firms, and other sites with a strong Google page rank (PR).